.NOAA POSTS NEW ‘NO SELFIES WITH SEALS’ EDUCATIONAL SIGNS

 Casa Beach in La Jolla is the only NOAA-recognized mainland harbor seal rookery between the U.S./Mexico Border and Ventura County, 160 miles to the north.
 It is very rare for harbor seals to choose an urbanized setting for their home.
 Nevertheless, despite the urban location, the La Jolla Seals do have site fidelity to Casa Beach because of the ideal conditions that this specific beach provides them for birthing and bonding with their pups.
 Casa Beach also oﬀers visitors an amazing opportunity to view these beautiful marine mammals, undisturbed in their natural habitat during pupping season.

 The Seal Conservancy remains hopeful that justice will be served and that the horrible ruling which struck down the annual winter beach closure will be overturned by the State Court of Appeals.
 This outcome would allow the protections to continue for the Seals during their pupping season, when they need them the most.
-A decision is expected in early 2017.
 We thank all of you for your steadfast support of the harbor seals of Casa Beach, and hope to see you enjoying this unique natural treasure during the 2017 pupping season.